 Program Details

-BS in Packaging Systems and Design, Packaging Systems and Design
+BS in Packaging Systems/Design in Packaging Systems and Design

 Bachelor of Science in Packaging Systems and DesignVirginia Polytechnic Institute and State University